LAST UPDATED – 10/19/22 – 14-Day Ireland Travel Itinerary

 - Don’t forget to bring the proper power converter to use for your chargers

 Packing can be stressful, especially when you have so many other components of your trip to worry about planning.
-To make things easier for you and ensure that you don’t forget anything, I have included links to some of my most popular packing resources for you to review below.
+To make things easier for you and ensure that you don’t forget anything, I have included links to some of my most popular packing resources for you to review in my Ireland travel itinerary guide below.

 When it comes to arranging your transportation for the trip, getting to-and-from Ireland is just half the battle.
 Once you arrive in Ireland, you are going to need a way to get around.
 There are a number of different methods of transportation you can choose from, depending on the amount of time you will be in-country and your comfort level with driving.

 Renting a Car

 If you are comfortable driving on the left side of the road, the quickest and most convenient method of travel is undoubtedly a car rental (or car hire as it is called in Europe).
 If you are considering renting a car for your trip, I have included some important tips for you to consider in my Ireland travel itinerary guide below.